xiaomingfu2013/DelaySSAToolkit.jl/README.md

 ## Examples
-To run the following two examples, Catalyst.jl has to be install by
+To run the following two examples, Catalyst.jl has to be installed by
 ```julia
 using Pkg
 Pkg.add("Catalyst")